 Meaning I'd place this photo (really the password file) with some of my other photos.
-So anyone looking in the folder will think it's just another photo file which was corrupted for some reason among other photos.
+So anyone looking in the folder will think it's just another photo file that was corrupted for some reason among other photos.

 How to Get the File Back:-

 Just rename it back to the original extension.
 The “name” doesn't matter.
-Meaning if originally your file was “passwords.txt”, even renaming it back to “i want my file back.txt” will work, just keep the extension same.
+Meaning if originally your file was “passwords.txt”, even renaming it back to “I want my file back.txt” will work, just keep the extension same.

 Method #3 to Hide Files and Folders:-

-This one consists of “password protection” but I'd still scale it below the above method when it comes to security, because passwords?
+This one consists of “password protection” but I'd still scale it below the above method when it comes to security, because of passwords?
 If you ask me, I'd say they're the least secure part of your digital life.

-So anyway, this comes in handy in almost all the situations, if you're trying to hide a single file, or if you're trying to hide more than one files, or if you're trying to hide folders well it covers everything.
+So anyway, this comes in handy in almost all the situations, if you're trying to hide a single file, or if you're trying to hide more than one file, or if you're trying to hide folders well it covers everything.

-Just select the File / Files / Folders you want to hide, and right click > Add to Archive.
+Just select the File / Files / Folders you want to hide, and right-click > Add to Archive.